 But more importantly, there is a value conflict with advice that is often overlooked.

 Do you value money over free time?
 Free time over job security?
 What is your risk tolerance?
 Is work culture or the actual job description more important?
-There’s thousands more of these value-deviations that are evident between humans.
+There are innumerable amounts of these value-deviations that are evident between humans.

 If you have an entrepreneurial spirit, and talk to an established corporate worker that has been at the same company for 30 years, your values will not sync.
 He/She will not be able to understand why you have a desire to “be a free spirit” in the world of business.